 - once the dumplings float to the surface, they are ready

-- toss them into the breadcrumbs while they are still hot, then allow them to cool down before serving
+- toss the hot dumplings into the breadcrumbs while they are still hot, then allow them to cool down before serving

 Other plum desserts